ncbi/gtax/docs/source/datasets.rst

     localhost:~> gtax_database

-Gtax is comprised of 17 taxonomic groups that cover all superkingdoms:
+GTax is comprised of 17 taxonomic groups that cover all superkingdoms:

 .. image:: /_static/taxonomy_groups.png
     :width: 400px